-- (1) For a major in Political Science students should present Social Studies 30 or 30-1 - (2) For a major or minor in Psychology students should present Pure Mathematics 30 or Mathematics 30-1. - (3) For a major in Economics students must take Pure Mathematics 30 or Mathematics 30-1.
+- iv) A written statement outlining an interest in Planning, including any relevant volunteer or work experience.
+The statement must be submitted to the Department of Earth and Atmospheric Sciences by May 1. - (2) For a major in Political Science Social Studies 30-1 is recommended. - (3) For a major or minor in Psychology students should present Pure Mathematics 30 or Mathematics 30-1. - (4) For a major in Economics students must present Pure Mathematics 30 or Mathematics 30-1.
 Presentation of Mathematics 31 is recommended.
-Pure Mathematics 30 or Mathematics 30-1 do not have to be included as one of the five 30-level courses for admission, but the major requires courses for which Pure Mathematics 30 or Mathematics 30-1 is a prerequisite.

-- (4) For a major in Mathematics students must present both Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31.
+Pure Mathematics 30 or Mathematics 30-1 do not have to be included as one of the five 30-level courses for admission, but the major requires courses for which Pure Mathematics 30 or Mathematics 30-1 is a prerequisite. - (5) For a major in Mathematics students must present both Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31.
 For a minor in Mathematics students should present Pure Mathematics 30 or Mathematics 30-1.
-Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31 do not have to be included in the five 30-level courses used for admission, but the discipline requires courses for which Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31 are prerequisites. - (5) Students intending to transfer to the Faculty of Education, particularly to Elementary Education, should present Pure Mathematics 30 or Mathematics 30-1, and a 30-level Science subject. - (6) Students intending to transfer to the Faculty of Business must present Pure Mathematics 30 or Mathematics 30-1.
-Pure Mathematics 30 or Mathematics 30-1 do not have to be included as one of the five 30-level courses for admission, but some of the courses required for admission to the Faculty of Business require Pure Mathematics 30 or Mathematics 30-1 as a prerequisite. - (7) The Faculty of Arts accepts proficiency in an Aboriginal language recognized in Canada (e.g., Cree, Slavey, etc.) to meet a Group A admission requirement.
+Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31 do not have to be included in the five 30-level courses used for admission, but the discipline requires courses for which Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31 are prerequisites. - (6) Students intending to transfer to the Faculty of Business must present Pure Mathematics 30 or Mathematics 30-1. - (7) The Faculty of Arts accepts proficiency in an Aboriginal language recognized in Canada (e.g., Cree, Slavey, etc.) to meet a Group A admission requirement.
 Proficiency is measured either by a test, administered by the University if such can be arranged, or by boards of examiners appointed by the University.
 Candidates having passed the required test of an Aboriginal language have their averages calculated on the remaining four matriculation subjects.